marcsze/swc_bash_lesson_plan/lesson.md

 Link to the course site is: https://umswc.github.io/2018-04-23-umich/

+Link to the data that will be used: https://github.com/swcarpentry/shell-novice/blob/gh-pages/data/data-shell.zip
+  * Instructions on how to obtain the data file:
+    * Use link and hit the download button on the right.

 ## Introducing the Shell

 Link to lesson is [here](http://swcarpentry.github.io/shell-novice/01-intro/)

+* Make sure to optimize space by running the command `PS1='$ `.

 ## Navigating Files and Directories